HIPAA Notice of Privacy Practices

 4. Authorization for Release of PHI:

-• Other uses and disclosures of PHI not covered by this notice or the laws that apply to us will be made only with your written authorization.
+• Other uses and disclosures of PHI not covered by this Notice or the laws that apply to us will be made only with your written authorization.

 5. Authorization for Marketing: